rjzaar/opencourse-project/README.md

 # opencourse-project

 This project is a folder wrapper for opencourse or other distributions.
 It provides various scripts for development processes which incorporate composer, cmi and backup.
-It includes three stages, dev, qa and prod.
+It includes three stages, dev, stg and prod.
 There are some scripts needed on the production server.
 This project is also based on the varbase two repository structure, varbase and varbase-project.
 This is a good way to go since most updates to varbase don't need to be updated on a varbase based project.
 Those that do are included in varbase-project.
 There are also a lot less files to track in varbase-project than varbase itself.
 It provides an intelligent separation.
 But there is need for another wrapper for a varbase project, since scripts, cmi and private folders need to be excluded from standard access.
 Since a particular site based project needs to include site specific files which should be stored on a private repository for backup, there is one more layer needed.
 The only difference with this layer is the .gitignore file which includes folders needed on production.
 Welcome to Drupal 8 development.

-#Quickstart
+#New Commands
+Here is the simple setup for an opencourse development environment First choose the name of your dev environment (It will be used as the last part of the site url) I suggest oc

+git clone git@github.com:rjzaar/opencourse-project.git oc

+cd oc
+The next step will give access to the powerful drop command (thanks Alexar!) to setup the site based on the oc.yml file cp example.oc.yml oc.yml edit the oc.yml file and change accordingly, eg add database credentials.
+If you don't add database credentials, no problem, it will prompt you as you go.
+./scripts/ocinit.sh

+#The Manual Way
 Create a database and user (change db, dbuser and dbpass to whatever you want) mysql -u username -p -e "CREATE DATABASE db CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci";
 mysql -u username -p